-New students are assigned to rooms based on available space and the information submitted on their Student Housing Questionnaire.
+New students are assigned to rooms based on available space and the information submitted on their New Student Questionnaire and First Year Experience Survey.
 Interests and lifestyle information is also used to match roommates.
+New students are also housed in clusters by their first year seminars in order to create smaller intentional communities within the first year halls.
 While every effort is made to honor preferences, no guarantees can be made.

 The Warren Wilson housing staff makes every effort to match roommates and honor housing preferences but there are no guarantees.
-Whenever a disagreement arises, we encourage students to work out their differences and come up with a solution amenable to both.
-Area Coordinators, Resident Directors, Resident Assistants, the Director of Residence Life, and the Counseling Center staff are all available to help and mediate if needed.
+Whenever a disagreement arises, we encourage students to work out their differences and come up with a solution amenable to both parties.
+If students are unable to resolve conflicts on their own, Resident Assistants and Resident Directors are available to help and mediate if needed.
+If a resolution is still unattainable, students are also encouraged to seek assistance from Area Coordinators, Director of Residence Life, and the Counseling Center staff.

 Single rooms, other than those designated as permanent singles, cannot be guaranteed until all students are assigned housing.
 Students with documented medical needs that substantially limit a major life activity have first priority.
 Single rooms are then assigned on seniority, based on the total number of credit hours earned as determined by the college registrar.
 Contact the Housing Office for specific requirements and eligibility for a single room.
 There is an additional cost of $775 per semester for each single room.

-Those students who wish to apply for single rooms based on documented medically-related reasons should contact the Educational Access Coordinator, to find out what documentation is necessary.
+Those students who wish to apply for single rooms based on documented medically-related reasons should visit the Housing website or contact the Educational Access Coordinator, to find out what documentation is necessary.
 Only those rooms designated as singles by the Housing Office will be available for medical singles and the $775 charge will apply.
 In rare cases when submitted documentation expressly states that a single room is required for medically-related reasons, the single room charge can be waived.

 Room changes will not be permitted during the first or last two weeks of classes each semester.
 This allows the housing staff to identify empty spaces and stabilize occupancy records.
 When changing rooms, you must obtain written authorization from the Housing Office or your Area Coordinator.
 Changing rooms without approval is not permitted, and could result in conduct action and a fine.
 A room change is not complete until you check out of your old room with your current RD and into your new room with your new RD.
-Note: First year students will not be permitted to move into independent living residence halls such as the Schafers or the Village.
 Room changes for first year students to buildings other than Sunderland and/or Vining will only be approved in extreme cases.

-During the academic year: If you wish to change rooms during a semester, you should first discuss your situation with your RD, or RA.
+During the academic year: if you wish to change rooms during a semester, you should first discuss your situation with your RD or RA.
 If there is a roommate conflict, they might be able to help you and your roommate figure out how you can continue to live together.
-If, after this discussion, you still want to move, contact your Area Coordinator or the Housing Office who will tell you the options that are available.
+If, after this discussion, you still want to move, contact your Area Coordinator who will tell you the options that are available.

 Between fall and spring semesters: Students may request to move to a different room for the spring semester following the pre-registration period in the fall.
-Seniority (# of credits earned) is the guiding principle.
-Details will be posted on student-l and in your hall.
+Seniority (class standing) is the guiding principle.
+Details will be posted on student-l emails and communicated at hall meetings.
 If you request a move, you must follow the listed checkout and check-in policies and your move must be completed before you leave for break.

-If you wish to live in the same room for another year you ordinarily may do so.
-In some cases housing designations for an area may be changed and it may not be possible for a student to keep the same room.
-In those cases the student will be offered a comparable alternative.
+If you wish to live in the same room for another year, a process known as re-claiming, you can request to do so if your roommate is staying as well or if you have found a new roommate.
+In some cases, housing designations for an area may be changed and it may not be possible for a student to keep the same room.
+In those cases the student will be offered an alternative room.
 If you wish to move, you can take part in the housing selection process.
-Seniority (# of credits earned) is the guiding principle.
+Seniority (class standing) is the guiding principle.
 Roommate pairs have preference over students without roommates.

-Only students with on-campus work contracts may continue to live in their rooms over fall, winter, and spring.
-If a student applies for and is denied either a work contract or service trip they may request to stay on campus.
+Only students with on campus work contracts may continue to live on campus over fall, winter, and spring breaks.
+If a student applies for and is denied either a work contract or service trip, they may request to stay on campus.
 Requests must be submitted at least one week prior to the break.
 Any student who is on conduct probation cannot hold a break period work contract and therefore may not live in campus housing over breaks.
 Students found living in campus housing without permission will be fined and asked to leave.

 Students who wish to live off campus should submit an application for change in residential status available in the Housing Office.
 Those applications will be reviewed by a committee with representatives from student life and the work program and will be approved based on residence hall capacity.
 Preference will be given to seniors and juniors with consideration of work program needs and aspects of the residential community.
 Student teachers and full-time interns are automatically approved for day student status if they seek it.
 There is a day student fee of $1000 per year.
 Day student status for first year students will be approved only when one of the following is true for the student: